vippsas/vipps-ecom-api/vipps-ecom-api.md

 5. Once payment process is completed, Vipps redirects to the `fallBack` URL that the merchant provided earlier.

+**Please note:** Vipps can not guarantee a particular sequence, as this depends on user actions, network connectivity/speed, etc. Because og this, it is not possible to base an integration on a specific sequence of events.

 ## PC/Mac flow

 ![Desktop lanfing page](images/vipps-ecom-screenshot-landing-page.png)